Microtomes and Cryostats

 Be Prepared

 Read the operator manual for the microtome or cryostat and request training from your principal investigator, lab manager, or a colleague who has experience using the equipment.
-In addition, note whether your sample is fixed or unfixed and which biohazardous agent(s) it may harbor.
+Ensure you know whether your sample is fixed or unfixed and be aware of any biohazardous agents it may contain.

 Properly Load and Unload Samples

-Ensure samples are properly trimmed prior to mounting onto the stage.
-Cover the blade by using the provided finger guards or a protective foam guard over the blade during mounting/removal of a sample.
-Use forceps to remove the blade and wear two layers of nitrile gloves to help protect your skin.
+Ensure samples are properly trimmed before mounting them onto the stage.
+Cover the blade using the provided finger guards or a protective foam guard during mounting and removal of samples.
+Always use forceps to remove the blade and wear a combination of nitrile gloves over cut-resistant gloves for added protection.

 Perform Routine Sanitation

-Always clean the equipment between users and at the end of a session.
-Cryostats are more difficult to disinfect between samples since the cold can make the disinfectant build up on the knife, so it is best to finish the entire session and then perform a comprehensive decontamination by removing the stage and allowing it to come to room temperature before cleaning.
-Allow it to dry completely before returning it to the cryostat.
+Always clean the equipment between users and at the end of each session.
+Cryostats are harder to disinfect due to the cold environment, which can cause disinfectants to build up on the knife.
+It is best to finish your session, then perform a comprehensive decontamination by removing the stage and allowing it to come to room temperature before cleaning.
+Ensure it dries completely before returning it to the cryostat.

 Cleaning the Microtome or Cryostat